appwrite/rfc/017-storage-buckets.md

 These endpoints gets a file by its unique ID.
 These endpoints will be equal to the already existing ones - but will act in a Buckets scope.

+### Initial implementation

+The first implementation will not contain following features:
+- TTL
+- Maximum Number of files

 ### Prior art